 What Wine is Best for Cheese Fondue

-When choosing the type of wine to use, I suggest a dry white wine.
+When choosing the type of wine, I suggest a dry white wine.
 You do not want to use something sweet because it is going to change the flavor of this fondue.
-If you have never had fondue before it has a soft texture that is a little nutty, and savory.
+If you have never had fondue before, it has a soft texture that is a little nutty and savory.

-I would suggest using a wine that is drinkable.
-It doesn’t have to be the best bottle of white wine you will ever consume, but it needs to be ok.
+I suggest using a drinkable wine.
+It doesn’t have to be the best bottle of white wine you will ever consume, but it needs to be okay.

-Please, don’t buy the stuff labeled “Cooking Wine”.
-I am not sure what it is for, but it isn’t drinkable as wine and it shouldn’t be for cooking.
+Please don’t buy the stuff labeled “Cooking Wine.”
+I am not sure what it is for, but it isn’t drinkable as wine and shouldn’t be used for cooking.

 If you need help, most grocery stores and wine shops can help you with suggestions.
 I wouldn’t pay over 10 dollars a bottle for this recipe.
 The Trader Joe’s “Two Buck Chuck” would be perfect.